joesan/plant-simulator/README.md

    Make sure to have a running instance of your database server and to run the setup scripts.

-   Once you have the database up and running, configure the database credentials in the application.xxx.conf file (xxx stands for test or dev or prod)
+   Once you have the database up and running, configure the database credentials in the application.xxxx.conf file (xxxx stands for test or qa or prod)

 1. Open a terminal and navigate to the project root folder